luevano/luevano.xyz/src/blog/temp/jellyfin_server_with_sonarr_radarr.md

 }
 ```

-This is the basic reverse proxy config as shown in [Jackett: Running Jackett behgind a reverse proxy](https://github.com/Jackett/Jackett#running-jackett-behind-a-reverse-proxy).
+This is the basic reverse proxy config as shown in [Jackett: Running Jackett behind a reverse proxy](https://github.com/Jackett/Jackett#running-jackett-behind-a-reverse-proxy).
 The rest of the services will be added under different `location` block on their respective steps.

 ### SSL certificate